 Emma is co-founder of the Helia Music Collective, an organization dedicated to promoting women in music.
 Since its inception in 2016, Helia has presented three commissioning projects with Bay Area ensembles and artists - Siroko Duo, Liaison Ensemble, Curium Trio, and most recently, cellist Natalie Raney.
 Between these three projects, nearly a dozen new works by women were commissioned and performed multiple times.
 Emma is an active curator throughout the Bay Area, most recently serving as a curator for San Francisco’s Center for New Music in 2017-2019 where she presented 20 unique concert programs.
 In the past, she has served as a composer-in-residence for Fête Concerts, and as an Artistic Director for Composers, Inc. In addition to her creative endeavors, Emma is passionate about arts administration.
 She is currently the Operations Manager at the San Francisco Ballet after being the Operations Manager at the San Francisco Symphony for 4 years.

-Upcoming collaborations include a commissioning collaboration with Helia Music Collective and cellist Natalie Raney, the release of a new album with Love Can't Save You, Padme, and curating concerts throughout the Bay Area.
-Past collaborations include commissions and performances by Curium Trio, Liaison Ensemble, Robert Simond, Miolina Duo, SopraDuo, Siroko Duo, Ensemble for These Times, Areon Flutes, and the Guerrilla Composers Guild.
+Upcoming projects include a commissioning collaboration with clarinetist Jeff Anderle and the San Francisco Conservatory of Music Clarinet Ensemble in the 2021/22 season.
+Past collaborations include commissions and performances by Natalie Raney, Curium Trio, Liaison Ensemble, Robert Simonds, Miolina Duo, SopraDuo, Siroko Duo, Ensemble for These Times, Areon Flutes, and the Guerrilla Composers Guild.